William Hare, 2nd Earl of Listowel

 M, #27793, b.
 20 September 1768, d.
 12 January 1833

-Vice-Admiral William Windham was born on 20 September 1768.2 He was the son of Very Rev. George William Lukin and Susan Katherine Doughty.2 He married Anne Thellusson, daughter of Peter Thellusson and Anne Woodford, on 24 September 1801.
-He died on 12 January 1833 at age 64.2
+Vice-Admiral William Windham was born on 20 September 1768.3 He was the son of Very Rev. George William Lukin and Susan Katherine Doughty.3 He married Anne Thellusson, daughter of Peter Thellusson and Anne Woodford, on 24 September 1801.4 He died on 12 January 1833 at age 64.3

-Vice-Admiral William Windham was baptised with the name of William Lukyn.1 He gained the rank of Vice-Admiral in the service of the Royal Navy.1 He lived at Felbrigg Hall, Norfolk, England.3 He lived at Cromer Hall, Norfolk, England.4
+He was given the name of William Lukyn at birth.1 On 28 April 1824 his name was legally changed to William Windham by Royal Licence.4 He gained the rank of Vice-Admiral in the Royal Navy.1 He lived at Felbrigg Hall, Norfolk, EnglandG.5 He lived at Cromer Hall, Norfolk, EnglandG.6

 Child of Vice-Admiral William Windham and Anne Thellusson